internalfx/rethinkdb-regrid/README.md

 Returns a read stream for finding files via regular expression.
 The stream emits objects as they are found, and can be a long running operation.

-You may optionally call `toArray()` on the returned stream to coerce it to an array.
+You may call `toArray()` on the returned stream to coerce it to an array.
 This may fail if the result set is very large.
 You may optionally call with limit to prevent this.

 ##### Example